Hands on: Fujifilm X-T4 review

 - This provides up to 6.5 stops of stabilization with certain lenses

-- A new quieter shutter mechanism also helps it shoot at up to 15fps
+- A new quieter shutter mechanism helps it shoot at up to 15fps

 It might look remarkably similar to its X-T predecessors, but the Fujifilm X-T4 is the biggest leap forward for the series yet, thanks to three main new features: IBIS, a new battery, and a new shutter mechanism.

-The X-T4's IBIS system apparently provides 6.5 stops of stabilization with most XF / XC lenses (well, 18 out of Fujifilm's total of 29 lenses, to be precise).
-That's pretty impressive and particularly exciting if you own classic prime lenses like the XF35mm f/1.4 or XF56mm f/1.2.
-We'll need a lot more time to test this, but we certainly appreciated the extra versatility and security of knowing that there was powerful stabilization on hand to steady our shots.
+The X-T4's IBIS system apparently provides 6.5 stops of stabilization with most XF / XC lenses (18 out of Fujifilm's total of 29 lenses, to be precise).
+That's pretty impressive, and particularly exciting if you own classic prime lenses like the XF35mm f/1.4 or XF56mm f/1.2.
+We'll need more time to test just how effect the system is, but we certainly appreciated the extra versatility and security of knowing there was powerful stabilization on hand to steady our shots.

 A more subtle, but perhaps equally significant addition, is the X-T4's new shutter unit.
-It's clearly been taking lessons from the Fujifilm X-H1, because some new shock absorption makes the X-T4's shutter incredibly quiet, which was a real boon when we were street shooting in London's Covent Garden.
+It's clearly picked up some tricks from the Fujifilm X-H1, because some new shock absorption makes the X-T4's shutter incredibly quiet, which was a real boon when we were street shooting in London's Covent Garden.
 Together with a new motor, it also allows the X-T4 to shoot at an impressive 15fps with the mechanical shutter, which puts it right up there with the speediest mirrorless cameras around.

 Of course, this speed isn't particularly helpful if the autofocus can't keep up with the action, and luckily Fujifilm has fine-tuned its AF system for the X-T4 too.
-Fuji claims that the X-T4's tracking success rate is twice as good as the X-T3, which wasn't exactly a slouch in this department.
-The Face / Eye AF has also been improved.
-We certainly found the autofocus performance to be very snappy and quick at locking onto moving subjects like cyclists, but we'll need a lot more time to test this thoroughly.
+Fuji claims that the X-T4's tracking success rate is twice as good as the X-T3, which wasn't exactly a slouch in this department, and the Face / Eye AF has also been improved.
+We certainly found the autofocus performance to be very quick at locking onto moving subjects like cyclists, but again we'll need more time to test this thoroughly.

-Professionals and wedding snappers who want day-long performance will also have the option of the new VG-XT4 grip, which houses two additional batteries that boost its stamina to 1,450 shots.
-The batteries also apparently switch seamlessly when one runs out, which is good news for anyone shooting one-off video events.
+Professionals and wedding snappers who want day-long performance will also have the option of the new VG-XT4 grip, which houses two additional batteries that boost the X-T4's stamina to 1,450 shots.
+Fujifilm says the batteries also switch seamlessly when one runs out, which is good news for anyone shooting one-off video events.

 Video skills